tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

   - you pay for the scheduled time
 - Spot instances
   - bid on usnused EC2 instances.
-  - your spot instance runes whenever your bid exceeds the market price which fluctuates each hour depending on supply and demand.
+  - Your Spot Instance runs whenever capacity is available and the maximum price per hour for your request exceeds the Spot price (the hourly price) which fluctuates every hour depending on supply and demand.
   - are interrupted with a 2 minute notification.

 ![Comparing the price model of different EC2 instances](images/ec2_price_model_comparison.png)